beeeeez/ptclinic/README.md

 ## Project Todos

 - Please make the font on the forms larger than it is now – we are getting old and need larger font… ☹
-- Include a new field to enter “Visit date” at the beginning of the form.
-The PTs say that even though the database has an automatic date, it is important to have a “visit date”, and have the ability to do data entry after the visit took place.
 - Allow to SAVE the information (not sure the “is the form complete” is needed…..)
 - Please make the Evaluation Visit printable.
 - For the Patient Follow Up Visit information: